toyota-connected/ivi-homescreen/shell/platform/homescreen/platform_views/README.md

 # Platform Views

-This plugin supports the AndroidView interface.
-Meaning you can take any Platform View Dart code, change the definition to use AndroidView, enable the plugin (`-DBUILD_PLUGIN_PLATFORM_VIEWS=ON`) and you will have a working interface.
+This handler supports the AndroidView interface.
+Meaning you can take any Platform View Dart code, change the definition to use AndroidView, and you will have a working interface.

 Benefits of using this interface: